Nonanonymous24/dotfiles/README.md

 # dotfiles

-Follow the instructios below for setting up individual applications
+Follow the instructios below for setting up individual applications.
+Run all commands from the home directory.

+Folders are made for each app/package separately.

 ## zsh configuration

-If zsh is not installed run `sudo pacman -S zsh`
+If zsh is not installed run `sudo pacman -S zsh`.

-To change default shell, use `chsh -s $(which zsh)`
+To change default shell, use `chsh -s $(which zsh)`.

-Check if shell is changed using `echo $SHELL`
+Check if shell is changed using `echo $SHELL`.

-copy `.zshrc` and `.zsh` folder to home directory.
+Copy `.zshrc` and `.zsh` folder to home directory.

 Install ohmyzsh with the below command: